 Provides students with an opportunity to gain experience with specific communication disorders, and diverse client populations.
 Emphasis on the development of effective evaluation and treatment programs, based on the application of academic coursework to clinical service delivery.
 Admission by application to the Graduate Clinical Placement Committee.
+May be repeated twice for credit.
+(Pass/Fail)

-SP635 Clinical Speech-Language Pathology Externship (3.00 cr.)
+SP635 Clinical Speech-Language Pathology

+Externship (3.00 cr.)